 Watching someone who truly knows how to use Excel can be like watching a wizard casting a spell.
 The user’s fingers move quickly and effortlessly across the keyboard as numbers are crunched, calculated and manipulated to the user’s desires.
 Even complex charts may appear.
 Understanding which functions, shortcuts and how to import data can save anyone who uses Excel on regular basis hours in the long run and help them truly use the application to its fullest potential.

 Taking an intermediate Excel class can help you literally excel.

-Before taking an intermediate Excel course, students need some prerequisite knowledge.
+Before taking an intermediate Excel course online, students need some prerequisite knowledge.
 Students need an understanding of basic Excel operations, know how to manage workbooks, create formulas and charts, as well as pivot tables.
-To truly master the Macros module in an Excel intermediate course, students need some basic programming knowledge, as well.
+To truly master the Macros module in an intermediate Excel course, students need some basic programming knowledge, as well.